Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

-The Boston Celtics, Grant Williams included, will play at 8:30 PM on Saturday against the Miami Heat in the 2023 NBA Playoffs.
+The Boston Celtics, Grant Williams included, will be in action at 8:30 PM on Monday against the Miami Heat in the 2023 NBA Playoffs.

-If you'd like to make predictions on Williams' performance, we look at his available prop bets, using stats and trends, below.
+With prop bets available for Williams, let's examine some stats and trends to help you find good wagers.

 Grant Williams Prop Bets vs. the Heat